 Recent research reveals that conventional methods of weight loss generally fail to produce permanent weight loss.
 Several studies have shown that patients on diets, exercise programs, or medication are able to lose approximately 10% of their body weight but tend to regain two-thirds of it within one year, and almost all of it within five years.1 Another study found that less than 5% of patients in weight loss programs were able to maintain their reduced weight after five years.2

-Over the years, weight-loss surgery has proven to be a successful method for the treatment of morbid obesity.3 Surgical options have continued to evolve and Evanston Northwestern Healthcare is pleased to be able to offer patients both the laparoscopic adjustable gastric band surgery and the gastric bypass surgery.
-These procedures, coupled with your motivation, can help you achieve and maintain significant weight loss, improve your health, and enhance your quality of life.
+Over the years, weight-loss surgery has proven to be a successful method for the treatment of morbid obesity.3 Surgical options have continued to evolve and NorthShore is pleased to be able to offer patients laparoscopic adjustable gastric band surgery, gastric bypass surgery, sleeve gastrectomy and gastric balloon.
+These procedures, coupled with your motivation, can help you achieve and maintain significant weight loss, improve your health and enhance your quality of life.

 1. American Association of Clinical Endocrinologists (AACE) / American College of Endocrinology (ACE) Statement on the Prevention, Diagnosis, and Treatment of Obesity (1998 Revision).
 AACE/ACE Obesity Task Force.
 Endocr Pract.
 1998; Vol. 4 No. 5: 297-330.2.
 Kramer FM et al. Long-term follow-up of behavioral treatment for obesity: patterms of weight regain among men and women.
 Int J Obes 1989; 13:123-136.3.
 SAGES/ASBS Guidelines for Laparoscopic and Conventional Surgical Treatment of Morbid Obesity.
 American Society for Bariatric Surgery. http://asbs.org/html/guidelines.html